Boundary Fatigue: Systems Physiology of Overfunctioning

 Boundary Fatigue Is a Systems Physiology Problem

-Your ability to establish and maintain boundaries is deeply connected to nervous system regulation, circadian signaling, mitochondrial function, and perceived environmental safety.
+The ability to establish and maintain limits is not simply a matter of mindset or communication skill.
+It is deeply connected to nervous system regulation, circadian signaling, and metabolic load capacity.

 - artificial light exposure